rajeshvkothari/oom/Int_Honolulu.md

     - Create oran setup(optional):

-	  Note: Create oran setup when need to deploy oran models otherwise no need to set up them for sdwan and firewall model.
+	 Create oran setup when need to deploy oran models otherwise no need to set up them for sdwan and firewall model.

 	  GIN can deploy the tosca model using two ways.